 AMITE COUNTY FARM BUREAU SCHOLARSHIP was established by Amite County Farm Bureau.
-Applicants for the Amite County Farm Bureau Scholarship must be residents of Amite County, Mississippi, be a full-time student enrolled at Southwest Mississippi Community College.
-Entering freshman applicants must be a full-time student at any public or private school in Amite County, Mississippi & maintain Amite County Farm Bureau membership at primary residence address.
-Applicants must have a score of 18 or above on the ACT.
+Applicants for the Amite County Farm Bureau Scholarship must be residents of Amite County, Mississippi; be a full-time student enrolled at Southwest Mississippi Community College or an incoming freshman from any of the high schools in Amite County; maintain Amite County Farm Bureau membership at primary residence address (provide policy number); and have a minimum score of 18 on the ACT.
+Sophomores applying for the scholarship must have a 3.0 or higher GPA.

-AMOS & COLLEEN PARKER SCHOLARSHIP was established by Jim and Pinet McBride, provides academic tuition for up to four semesters.
+AMOS AND COLLEEN PARKER SCHOLARSHIP was established by Jim and Pinet McBride and provides academic tuition for up to four semesters.
+Applicants must have a GPA of 2.5 or higher.
 API MS CHAPTER PROCESS TECHNOLOGY SCHOLARSHIP was established by the API Mississippi Chapter to provide tuition to full-time students enrolled in the Southwest Mississippi Community College Process Technology Program.
-Applicants must have a minimum GPA of 2.5.

-BETTY JOHNSON BEAR TRACKERS SCHOLARSHIP was established by Pat Young in honor of counselor, Betty Johnson, to provide tuition to full-time students enrolled at Southwest Mississippi Community College and participating as a Bear Tracker.
+BETTY JOHNSON BEAR TRACKERS SCHOLARSHIP was established by Patricia Young in honor of counselor, Betty Johnson, to provide tuition to full-time students enrolled at Southwest Mississippi Community College and participating as a Bear Tracker.
 The student must have a minimum GPA of 3.0 and exemplify all qualities of Bear Trackers.